 You can apply for non-degree status if you would like to take a course before you decide to officially apply to the program.
 As a potential MPP student, you make take up to two courses as a non-degree student.

 Important: contact the School of Public Policy to discuss the program and your options (410-455-3201 or 3202; firstname.lastname@example.org) Then follow these steps:

-- Submit the application, application fee, and all transcripts to the Graduate School.
+- Complete the on-line application and pay the $50 application fee, and submit all transcripts to the Graduate School.
+(The transcripts can be the student copy.)

 - You may register online for the course(s) agreed upon by you and the Graduate Program Director during the period set aside by the Registrar for Special Student Registration (usually in late August and again in late January).
 Contact us prior to enrollment for any necessary registration clearances needed.